USS Constellation (CV-64): Decommissioning and scrapping

 After 41 years of commissioned service, USS Constellation was decommissioned at the Naval Air Station North Island in San Diego on 7 August 2003.
 The ship was towed, beginning 12 September 2003, to the ghost fleet at the Naval Inactive Ship Maintenance Facility, Bremerton, Washington.
 On 2 December 2003, the ship was stricken (formally removed from the Naval Vessel Register) when Admiral Vern Clark decided against expenditure of maintenance costs.
 Constellation was placed in Reserve Category X, meaning she received no maintenance or preservation, and only security against fire, flooding, and pilferage was provided.
 Reserve Category X applies to ships that have been stricken and are awaiting disposal by scrap, sale to foreign countries, as a designated target in a live fire exercise, memorial, or donation, as applicable.

 According to news reports in February 2008, Constellation was scheduled to be disposed of by dismantling in the next five years, along with USS Independence.

-As of 26 January 2012, the Navy's Naval Sea Systems Command posted a notice of solicitation for the towing and complete dismantlement of multiple CV-59/CV-63 Class Aircraft Carriers in the United States, to include ex-Forrestal, ex-Independence, and ex-USS Constellation.
+As of 26 January 2012, the Navy's Naval Sea Systems Command posted a notice of solicitation for the towing and complete dismantlement of multiple CV-59/CV-63 Class Aircraft Carriers in the United States, to include ex-Forrestal, ex-Independence, and ex-Constellation.

-Constellation was scrapped at Brownsville, Texas starting in early 2015.
+Ex-Constellation was scrapped at Brownsville, Texas, starting in early 2015.
 She was towed around Cape Horn on her final voyage.
 NASA's Operation IceBridge captured a photo south of Punta Arenas, Chile, of the ship being towed to the scrap yard.
 The carrier arrived at her final resting place in Brownsville on 16 January 2015.
 Scrapping was complete on 10 May 2017 when the last propeller shaft strut was pulled from the water.

 In popular culture

-In 1996, the aircraft carrier is featured in an episode of Home Improvement, season 6, episode 1.
-The episode featured the cast of Tool Time boarding and touring the ship's facilities.